edupaz2/Udacity-SelfDCars-CarND-MPC-Project/RUBRIC.md

 * Timestep and Elapsed Duration (N & dt)
   * N=20
-  * dt=0.05
+  * dt=0.1
-  * The values were chosen to look forward 1 second into the future.
+  * The values were chosen to look forward 2 seconds into the future.
   * Other values tested were:
     * N=10, dt=0.1.
     * N=25, dt=0.05.